 A written response could take up to 21 days or longer, depending on the nature of the grievance.
-Remember: All grievances must have the time of incident, date of incident, names of staff members or inmates involved.
+You may request one grievance form and one medical grievance form per week.
+Remember: All grievances must have the time of incident, date of incident, last names of staff members or inmates involved.
 Give as many details as possible to assist the Scott County Jail Staff.
+Only one issue per grievance will be addressed.
+Disciplinary may result from submitting fictitious grievances.
 NOTE: Grievances must have your name.
 No grievance will be honored from, "anonymous inmate", "unanimous inmates" or "all inmates in this housing unit".
-Once you're in receipt of your answered grievance, there is no is further appeal.
 Grievances will be reviewed by a Jail Supervisor within 48 hours.
+Grievances written for another inmate will not be answered.